aws-samples/retail-demo-store/README.md

 # Getting Started

 ***IMPORTANT NOTE:** Deploying this demo application in your AWS account will create and consume AWS resources, which will cost money.
-In addition, some features such as account registration via Amazon Cognito and the messaging workshop for Amazon Pinpoint require users to provide a valid email address to demonstrate completely.
+In addition, some features such as account registration via Amazon Cognito and the messaging workshop for Amazon Pinpoint require users to provide a valid email address and optionally a phone number to demonstrate completely.
 Therefore, to avoid ongoing charges and to clean up all data, be sure to follow all workshop clean up instructions and shutdown/remove all resources by deleting the CloudFormation stack once you are finished.*

+**The Retail Demo Store experience is for demonstration purposes only.
+You must comply with all applicable laws and regulations, including any laws and regulations related to email or text marketing, in any applicable country or region.**

 **If you are a developer looking to contribute to the Retail Demo Store, please see the Developer section below.**